Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Experimental Setup

 \subsubsection{Emotional Speech Dataset (ESD)}

-ESD is a public database of speech data that was initially developed for speech synthesis and voice conversion.
-It contains utterances from $20$ speakers in two languages (10 Mandarin and 10 English) categorically labelled into five emotion classes: happy, surprise, neutral, angry, and sad \cite{Zhou2022EmotionalESD}.
-We use utterances from $10$ English speakers under the four emotions happiness, sadness, anger, and neutral.
+The Emotional Speech Database (ESD) is a publicly available database of speech data originally designed for the purposes of speech synthesis and voice conversion.
+The database includes utterances from 20 speakers, consisting of 10 Mandarin and 10 English speakers, and each utterance has been categorised into one of five emotion classes: happy, surprise, neutral, angry, and sad \cite{Zhou2022EmotionalESD}.
+For our study, we exclusively selected utterances from 10 English speakers that correspond to the emotions of happiness, sadness, anger, and neutrality.